* * *

 Pleas to send cards, Missing person alerts, prayer requests and other similar appeals to help a sick or endangered person are often bogus, and the truthful ones continue circulating years after the crisis has been resolved one way or another.
 This is because once a chain letter starts spreading, it just keeps going.

 The exceptions to this characteristic behavior of chain letters is when there is a deadline for the furor of forwarding to stop.
 Elections and holidays for example.
 Whenever there's an upcoming US election, wild political chain letters about the candidates fly around the net.
-When the election is over, the chain letters concerning it also die down.
+When the election is over, the chain letters concerning it also die down, or they usually should.
+Unfortunately, not the case when Obama got into office.
 Easter, the Fourth of July, Halloween, Thanksgiving, Christmas, and even Valentine's Day chain letters come out of hibernation every year their respective holidays roll around, to deluge inboxes and web forums everywhere.
 Once the holiday is through, those chain letters return to hibernation, giving many people a much needed break from the unusually high amount of forwards the holiday generated.

 The Gost in the Killer Email Forward Funny column that spoofs forwards If it is discovered to be a chain letter, it will be moved to a different category on this site.